graphprotocol/research/specs/graphql-api.md

 ## 2.1 Basics
 The root Subscription type for subscription operations mimics the root Query type used for query operations in order to minimize the cognitive overhead for writing subscriptions.

-For example, If your schema permits the following query:
+For example, if the following is a valid query:

 ```graphql
 query {